 In addition to the above, the result also contains the number of documents and additional statistical information about the collection.
+Note: This will always load the collection into memory.

 Note: collection data that are stored in the write-ahead log only are not reported in the results.
 When the write-ahead log is collected, documents might be added to journals and datafiles of the collection, which may modify the figures of the collection.